kimothokamau/kimothokamaublog/content/blog/virtualusdwallet/index.md

 ## Why you need a USD Wallet

-During global uncertainity like the current COVID19 pandemic in 2020, it is a good idea to diversify your cash savings in USD, gold or bitcoin just incase your local currency loses value against the dollar.
+During global uncertanity like the current COVID19 pandemic in 2020, it is a good idea to diversify your cash savings in USD, gold or bitcoin just incase your local currency loses value against the dollar.

 The chart below shows the performance of the USD against the Kenya shilling since 2002.
 It is clear that the shilling has been losing its value against the dollar for the last 30 years.
-Open chart below and observe how it happened during the 2008 financial crisis and the shillign has never gone back to the 60s level ever.
+Open chart below and observe how it happened during the 2008 financial crisis and the shilling has never gone back to the 60s level ever.
 > Fyi: During president's Kibaki first term in 2002, he managed to strengthen the shilling from 80s to 60s !!

 ![USD/KES 2002-2020](./usdksh 2002-2020.png)